 b) Report ID is an index that maps to a pre-defined and/or standardized time synchronization characteristics thus the UE can automatically determine this without having to move to RRC_CONNECTED state.
 The report ID is composed by one integer which values are standardized or operator defined that are known at the UE and the NG-RAN node.

 To limit the possible permutations of report IDs, in addition to the report ID mapping to time synchronization characteristics, the UEs or AFs may receive additional time synchronization characteristics via SLA or dedicated signalling.
 The decision depends on the time synchronization characteristics that should be considered.
 For example, the following parameters can be considered: Lock state, Parent Time Source, Clock class, Clock stability, Clock identifier, Physical layer frequency availability, Holdover specification

+c) Report ID is an index that maps to a set of time synchronization characteristics which is part of a list or codebook.
+This set of time synchronization characteristics/parameters indicates the currently applicable time synchronization status information.
+The codebook(s) are provisioned to the NG-RAN and UE and after receiving a codebook (or indication about the codebook) and Report ID (i.e., an index in the codebook) in SIB9, the UE in RRC_IDLE/INACTIVE state can determine the reported time synchronization status information without having to move to RRC_CONNECTED state.
+The codebook generation as well as its provisioning to NG-RAN and UE are described in clause A.1.1.1.
+How a codebook is generated is up to implementation.
+The codebooks are sent to UEs that have subscription to the time synchronization service during registration.

+How NG-RAN reports currently applicable time synchronization status information to the UE with respect to UE’s subscription (i.e., considering Clock Quality Reporting Control Information and “Clock Quality Detail Level” in particular) is described in clause A.1.1.2.

 An overall procedure for SIB including a reference report ID is illustrated in Figure A.1.1-1.